-Merchant City, close to Buchanan Street, is a hotspot for upmarket cocktail bars, while those in the mood for a pint should head to Glasgow East, where a number of local breweries can be found.
+Merchant City, close to Buchanan Street, is a hotspot for upmarket cocktail bars, while those in the mood for a pint should head to the East End, where a number of local breweries can be found.

 Sports and outdoor activities in Glasgow